-Continued PUBLIC HEARING - Application #PL2017-203 - REZONING from AG to CP-2 and PRELIMINARY DEVELOPMENT PLAN - approximately 4.3 acres abutting the property at 1850 NE US 40 Hwy; IAC Life, applicant.
-(Note: The item was to be CONTINUED from December 21, 2017 per the applicant's request.)
+4. Continued Application #PL2017-203 -- REZONING from AG to CP-2 and PRELIMINARY DEVELOMENT PLAN -- appoximately 4.3 acres abutting the property at 1850 NE US 40 Highway; IAC Life, applicant

 Chairperson Norbury opened the hearing at 5:24 p.m. and asked those wishing to speak, or provide testimony, to stand and be sworn in.